KapilKhanal/jjakimoto.github.io/content/articles/start_blog.md

 Tags: Blog
 Author: Tomoaki Fujii
 Status: published
-Summary: Explain how to start your data science blog.

 Blogging is one of the fantastic ways to demonstrate your projects and help you understand stuff in more depth.
 Especially, I believe that blogging helps you land a job more efficiently.
 Even if you are not looking for a new position, writing articles you are working on would be the practice to explain stuff to others, which always requires deep understanding.
 Indeed, A. Einstein mentioned